speckdavid/symk/README.md

 Other configurations are forward or backward search: `--search "sym_fw()"` or `--search "sym_bw()"`.

+If you are interested in more options, you can run `./fast-downward.py --search -- --help sym_bd` to view the help for `sym_bd`.

 ## Multiple Solutions

 **Note:** By default, the planner performs a relevance analysis, eliminating variables and actions that are irrelevant to achieving the goal, thus *avoiding uninteresting plans*.
 For details on how to disable this optimization, see [Pitfalls and Troubleshooting](#pitfalls-and-troubleshooting).